n-fuse/the-XContentReady-Event/README.md

 The XContentReady Event
 =======================

-**`XContentReady`** is a custom DOM Event on HTML pages to notify server side renderers of SPAs that the HTML code contains the content completely.
-The server side reverse proxy listens for this event to know when to deliver the page to its client.
+**`XContentReady`** A custom DOM Event to notify server side renderers of SPAs that the content of a page is completely serialized in the HTML code.
+The server side renderer (reverse proxy) listens for this event to know when to deliver the page to its client.

 Why?
 ----